thorenscientific/documentation/docs/solutions/reference-designs/template/quickstart/zynqmp.rst

 ZCU102 Quick start
 ===============================================================================

 ..
-Add image here with the setup on ZCU102
+  Add image here with the setup on ZCU102.
+The file should be named like this: evaluationboard_carrier_setup.jpg or .png.
+The order should be followed!
+  The images should all be stored in docs/solutions/reference-designs/images

-.. .. image:: adrv9026_zcu102_quickstart.jpg
+.. .. image:: ../../images/adrv9026_zcu102_quickstart.jpg
 ..    :width: 800

 This guide provides quick instructions on how to setup the